 The school staffing process is governed by the Keeping Children Safe in Education Guidelines (KCSIE), as well as the schools' principles of non-discrimination.
-The school is committed to creating a culture that safeguards and promotes the welfare of children in our care, as well as providing a supportive and flexible working environment to all its members of staff.
-The school recognises that in order, to achieve these aims, it is of fundamental importance to adopt robust recruitment procedures that deter and prevent people who are unsuitable to work with children from applying for or securing employment at Millfield.
-The school also understands the importance to attract, recruit and retain suitable staff of the highest calibre who share this commitment.
+The school is committed to providing a supportive and flexible working environment to all its members of staff.
+The school recognises that, in order, to achieve these aims, it is of fundamental importance to attract, recruit and retain staff of the highest calibre who share this commitment.

-Millfield relies on the skills, competencies and contribution of all employees to ensure the smooth running of the schools and creating a culture that safeguards and promotes the welfare of our students.
+Millfield relies on the skills, competencies and contribution of all employees to ensure the smooth running of the schools.
 The overall aim of this policy is to therefore:

 - ensure that the best possible staff are recruited on the basis of their merits, abilities and suitability for the position - to ensure that all job applicants are considered equally and consistently - to ensure that no job applicant is treated unfairly on any grounds including race, colour, nationality, ethnic or national origin, religion or religious beliefs, sex or sexual orientation, martial or civil partner status, disability or age.
 Millfield is committed to tackling discrimination and promoting inclusion through equality and diversity.
 We ensure that our recruitment procedures (advertisements, shortlisting and interview procedures) are without any hint of direct or indirect discrimination.
-Millfield will make reasonable adjustments in order to ensure that disabled staff or prospective staff are not placed at a disadvantage in comparison with non-disabled staff. - to ensure compliance with all the relevant legislation, recommendations and guidance including the statutory guidance published by the Department for Education (DfE), the Prevent Duty Guidance for England and Wales 2015 and any guidance or code of practice published by the Disclosure and Barring Service (DBS) - to ensure that the schools meets its commitment to safeguarding and promoting the welfare of children and young people by carrying out all the necessary pre-employment checks. - To deter and prevent people who are unsuitable to work with children from applying for or securing employment at Millfield.
+Millfield will make reasonable adjustments in order to ensure that disabled staff or prospective staff are not placed at a disadvantage in comparison with non-disabled staff. - to ensure compliance with all the relevant legislation, recommendations and guidance including the statutory guidance published by the Department for Education (DfE), the Prevent Duty Guidance for England and Wales 2015 and any guidance or code of practice published by the Disclosure and Barring Service (DBS) - to ensure that the schools meets its commitment to safeguarding and promoting the welfare of children and young people by carrying out all the necessary pre-employment checks.

-The safety and wellbeing of all pupils at Millfield is our highest priority.
+The safety and wellbeing of all our pupils at Millfield is our highest priority.
 We all share an objective to help keep children and young people safe by contributing to providing a safe environment for children.
 We therefore take great care in the recruitment and selection process at Millfield to achieve this to the best we can.